Peru Travel Guide - Best Destinations & Things To Do In Peru

 Peru impressed Malte right from the first day with its beautiful landscapes, rich culture, and for us, one of the best cuisines in the whole world! so It’s okay to gain some weight while traveling especially in Peru where is nearly impossible to resist all the amazing flavors.
 The main tourist hotspots are mainly found in the southern region, home of the most famous attractions such as Titicaca Lake (Puno), Huacachina Dessert (Ica), Colca Canyon (Arequipa), and, many other places.
 Of course, no visit to Peru is complete without visiting the iconic Machu Picchu (Cusco), one of the new wonders of the world.
 However, Peru has more to offer; for a unique experience, head north to the heart of the Amazon rainforest (Iquitos),home to one of the planet’s most diverse ecosystems.
 The northwest is less touristic although there are stunning beaches with nice seafood restaurants and famous surfing spots.

-Check out our travel guides for information on transportation, accommodation, must-see attractions, and delicious local cuisine.
+Check out our travel reports for information on the destinations in Peru, accommodation, must-see attractions, and delicious local cuisine.

 BEST FOOD IN THE WORLD?

-Discover more about Peruvian cuisine and our Maido experience in our Peru food guide.
+Discover more about Peruvian cuisine and our Maido experience in our Lima food guide.
 The diversity will impress you too!

 GOOD TO KNOW